qcr/armer_teleop/README.md

 This is a teleoperation driver based on joy for the Armer driver.
 For the installation and usage of this package, please see the subsequent sections below:

 ## Supported Controllers
-- Logitech Gamepad F710
+- Logitech Wireless Gamepad F710
-- PS4 Controller
+- PS4 Wireless Controller

 ## Installation
 Copy and paste the following code snippet into a terminal to create a new catkin workspace and install the armer_teleop to it.
 Note that, the armer package is not required as a dependency, as the package can be run from an external camera.
 If directly used with Armer, it is recommended to be placed in the same catkin_ws for ease of use.